 - They will allow you to use the telephone to get in touch with a member of your family, friend, or bondsman to arrange bail.

-- If you think you will get released quickly, they will let you wear your own clothes, but if you are not expected to make bail quickly you you will have to change into a jail uniform – the jumpsuit.
+- If you think you will get released quickly, they will let you wear your own clothes, but if you are not expected to make bail quickly you will have to change into a jail uniform – the jumpsuit.

 Have you ever been arrested and gone through the jail intake procedure?
 If you have, you should tell your story.
 How long did it take?
-What was you treatment like?
+What was your treatment like?
 Do you have any things that might help others get through the procedure?